 Welcome to the Early Years Foundation Stage

 We are incredibly proud of our Early Years Foundation Stage and we work hard to ensure the children make excellent progress through fun and positive play based learning.
 We want the children to have an unforgettable experience, in which they learn life long skills and gain an amazing, positive start to their education.

-Newton Class who are taught by Miss Aiston and Mrs Flint.
+Newton Class who are taught by Miss Aiston and Mrs Baldwin.

-Jenner Class who are taught by Mrs Boulton, Mrs Baldwin and Mrs Brown.
+Jenner Class who are taught by Mrs Moore and Mrs Flint.

 Einstein Class who are taught by Miss Harris and Miss Martin.

-We are also very lucky to have Mrs Carter as an extra teaching assistant to support all three classes and we have Mrs Latter who will be in Newton Class on Wednesdays.
+We are also very lucky to have Mrs Brown as an extra teaching assistant to support all three classes and we have Mrs Latter who will be in Newton Class on Wednesdays.